 Depart Ottawa for Iqaluit in the morning.
-You will change planes in Iqaluit, departing to continue onto Pond Inlet Upon landing at Pond Inlet, you be welcomed by your local coordinator and transferred to a comfortable hotel During dinner, your expedition leader and lead Inuit guide give a briefing and gear check.
+You will change planes in Iqaluit, departing to continue onto Pond Inlet.
+Upon landing at Pond Inlet, you will be welcomed by your local coordinator and transferred to a comfortable hotel.
+During dinner, your expedition leader and lead Inuit guide give a briefing and gear check.
 The evening will be yours to relax, enjoy and explore Pond Inlet and the not too distant mountains of Bylot Island under the midnight sun.

 After breakfast, meet your guides on the beach (yes, there are sand beaches in the Arctic!) and depart for the floe-edge where ice meets open water.
-You will travel Inuit style by qamotiq (kam-oo-tik) and snowmobile across the sea-ice.
-This journey of almost 90km (3-6 hours) may include tea-stops at historic grave sites, hanging glaciers and an abandoned whaling station.
-In the late afternoon you’ll arrive at base camp, set up just back from the ice edge (conditions permitting.)
+You will travel Inuit style by qamotiq (kam-oo-tik) and snowmobile across the sea-ice to southeast Bylot Island.
+This journey of almost 90km (3-6 hours) may include tea stops at historic grave sites, hanging glaciers, hunting cabins, and an abandoned whaling station.
+In the late afternoon you’ll arrive at base camp, set up just back from the ice edge (conditions permitting).

-Please add 5% GST from Pond Inlet.
+Please add 5% sales tax from Pond Inlet.
 Rates based on current exchange rate CAD/US dollars.
 Please contact us for exact quote in US dollars.